neelsmith/greek102/docs/schedule/index.md

 Deadlines to note:

-- ✏️ Class preparation includes written preparation to be submitted the previous day by 5:00 pm
+- ✏️ Class preparation includes written preparation to be submitted the previous day by 3:00 pm
-- 🗣️ Deadline for completing oral assignment in individual meeting outside of class
 - 📜  Portfolio assignment due
-- ⚠️ Last day to revise submissions for a course module